mouradaqdim70-debug/Craftree/README.md

 Multiplayer development began.

-One of the most memorable internal bugs was:
+One of the most memorable internal bugs:

 ### `BUG-0142` — Ghost Player 👻

-Players could occasionally remain visible after disconnecting.
+A disconnected player could occasionally remain visible to other players.

-The player synchronization system was later redesigned.
+The synchronization system was later redesigned.

 ---